DaveWhiteh/stock-it/README.md

 + To include a settings page that will allow the user to change certain units for pricing and the like.

++ Add barcode scanning, so that the user can easily add items without the need to type all the details.
+This would work by the use of a UPC Lookup API.

++ Add dashboard and reporting capabilities.

 ---

 ## Database Design and Creation